MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ![The "Deleted files are removed everywhere" warning message](media/deleted-files-removed-everywhere.png)

 If you enable this setting, users won't see the "Deleted files are removed everywhere" reminder when they delete files locally.
+(This reminder is called "Deleted files are removed for everyone" when a user deletes files from a synced team site.)

 If you disable or do not configure this setting, the reminder will appear until users select "Don't show this reminder again."